 Use National seal Part #450446

-Consequently, engines that use rope anti-rotation holes in the block and cap; need to be filled with (RTV) and let dry overnight.
+However, there are engines that use, rope anti-rotation holes in the block and cap.
+Consequently, they need to be filled with (RTV) and let dry overnight.

 So, today’s rear main rope seals, are not as effective at controlling oil as they once were.